lino-framework/book/docs/dev/install.rst

 ===========================

 ..
-Before you actually install the Lino sources into your system Python.
-.environment, we recommend to create a new Python environment using .virtualenv_.
+Before you actually install the Lino sources into your system Python. environment, we recommend to create a new Python environment using virtualenv_.

 Rather than installing lino to your system version of python, you install lino to a separate virtual python environment using virtualenv_.